I think that we can all agree that it’s difficult to break into the art business.

 Too many artists put this off saying that it’s a gallery’s job.
 It’s not.
 It’s your job to build and maintain your audience.

 For example, having an engaged following on Facebook carries weight.
-It shows an art gallery that you understand how to promote and market yourself.
+It shows an art gallery that you understand how to promote yourself through art marketing.